XavierAgostino/algo-platform/README.md

 This project was developed as part of coursework at Harvard University's Computer Science department.
 Special thanks to the professors and teaching fellows who provided guidance and inspiration.

-The visualizer is inspired by the need for better educational tools in algorithm visualization and aims to serve students and educators worldwide.
+The platform is inspired by the need for better educational tools in algorithm visualization and aims to serve students and educators worldwide.

 ## Support